-Last May, Malaysia denied him entry to the country, where he was invited to attend a conference about the 1989 Tiananmen massacre.
+In May 2015, Malaysia denied him entry to the country, where he was invited to attend a conference about the 1989 Tiananmen massacre.
 "I took the plane and arrived there without any problems, but the immigration authorities refused my entry because they argued I am a troublesome element.
 I was forced to return to Hong Kong immediately," he recalls with a smirk.

 Back in Hong Kong, he addressed the myriad news reporters who had gathered to meet him.
 "I didn't think that even a democratic country like Malaysia would deport me for fighting for Hong Kong people to get universal suffrage," he said.

-Soon after, Malaysia's inspector-general of police, Abu Bakar Khalid, acknowledged that the measure was taken to avoid damaging bilateral ties with China .
-Meanwhile, the Islamic group Ikatan Muslim Malaysia applauded his deportation, suggesting that he may, in fact, have a hidden religious agenda .
+Soon after, Malaysia's inspector-general of police, Abu Bakar Khalid, acknowledged that the measure was taken to avoid damaging bilateral ties with China.
+Meanwhile, the Islamic group Ikatan Muslim Malaysia applauded his deportation, suggesting that he may, in fact, have a hidden religious agenda.

 And that isn't the first time that Wong has been accused of working undercover or of being an agent for foreign forces.
 "The pro-Beijing newspaper Wen Wei Po published that I received military training from the United States and that I'm one of their spies.
 Come on.
 I'm still a college student who has to finish his degree in Political Science and Public Administration," he says, allowing himself a rare moment of amusement.